Holding Employers Accountable for Work Injuries in Texas

 What Are Common Defenses Used By Employers Against Work Injury Claims?

 Employers may use several defenses to contest work injury claims.
 These often include challenging the severity or veracity of the injuries, blaming worker negligence as the cause, or asserting that the injury was not work-related.
 Employers may also argue that proper safety measures were in place and that the employee failed to adhere to specific protocols.
 Another common defense is claiming that the injured worker is fit to return to work sooner than advised by their physician.
-Navigating these defenses requires a strategic approach, often involving extensive evidence and potentially the experience of healthcare professionals to support the authenticity and severity of the injury claims.
+Navigating these defenses requires a strategic approach, often involving extensive evidence and, in some cases, testimony from healthcare professionals to support the authenticity and severity of the injury claims.